RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 service mysql start
 ```

 If you are still having trouble, please reach out to the folks at RRC's Applied Computer Education Department for assistance during the day within the 3 business days before your TechCamp Day at: aceinfo@rrc.ca

-Notice how you are not adding '/phpmyadmin' after your directory name.
-(Note to instructors - I have a feeling that we should we remove the directory/folder to simplify)

-# TODO: modify instructions to help students and cover the following points
-1. login to myphp
-2. add a database
-3. update the php files and create new php files
-4. not in that order.